-Are you concerned about the air you and your family are breathing?
+Are you concerned about the air you and your family are breathing, and you’re looking for duct cleaning?
 If so, you’re not alone.
 In recent years, indoor air quality has become a major issue for many people.
-Thankfully, we have 5 steps you can take to improve the air quality in your home.
+Thankfully, we have five steps you can take to improve the air quality in your home.
 Here are five ways to do just that with your A/C unit.

 1. Maintain your air conditioner by changing the filter and cleaning it regularly